 Schedule a Phone or in Person Meeting

-You may be interested in a phone conversation or in person meeting with your professor.
+You may be interested in a phone conversation or personal meeting with your professor.
 It may be late at night when the thought comes to your mind.
 Email them about it and they will respond when they see it.

 As long as you are polite and to the point in your emails it won’t be seen as rude if you send it late at night.